Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 67. ### Why do you need strict mode

-    Strict mode is useful to write "secure" JavaScript by notifying "bad syntax" into real errors.
+    Strict mode is useful to write “secure” JavaScript by notifying “bad syntax” into real errors.
 For example, it eliminates accidentally creating a global variable by throwing an error and also throws an error for assignment to a non-writable property, a getter-only property, a non-existing property, a non-existing variable, or a non-existing object.

 68. ### How do you declare strict mode

-    The strict mode is declared by adding "use strict"; to the beginning of a script or a function.
+    The strict mode is declared by adding “use strict”; to the beginning of a script or a function.
 If declared at the beginning of a script, it has global scope.

         'use strict';
         x = 3.14; // This will cause an error because x is not declared